 Rose laughed and rolled her eyes.

 "Fine.
-Jenny Renette it is.
-When did my six year old get so persuasive?"
+Jenny Renette it is," she conceded.
+"When did my six year old get so persuasive?"

 "Daddy's teaching me," Harry told her.